krzyzanowskim/CryptoSwift/README.md

 // Alice shares her Public key and the signature with Bob let alicesPublicKeyData = try alicesPrivateKey.publicKeyExternalRepresentation()

-// Bob receives the raw external representation of Alices Public key and imports it! let bobsImportOfAlicesPublicKey = try RSA(rawRepresentation: alicesPublicKeyData)
+// Bob receives the raw external representation of Alice's public key and imports it! let bobsImportOfAlicesPublicKey = try RSA(rawRepresentation: alicesPublicKeyData)

 // Bob can now verify that Alice signed the message using the Private key associated with her shared Public key. let verifiedSignature = try bobsImportOfAlicesPublicKey.verify(signature: alicesSignature, for: "Hi my name is Alice!".bytes)

 if verifiedSignature == true {
-  // Bob knows that the signature Alice provided is valid for the message and was signed using the Private key associated with Alices shared Public key.
+  // Bob knows that the signature Alice provided is valid for the message and was signed using the Private key associated with Alice's shared Public key.
 } else {
   // The signature was invalid, so either
-  // - the message Alice signed was different then what we expected.
+  // - the message Alice signed was different than what we expected.
   // - or Alice used a Private key that isn't associated with the shared Public key that Bob has.
 }
 ```